jarrodmillman/pose-stats/description.md

-The activities that will craft this plan includes auditing the two pilot projects, understanding how related OSEs work, and gathering feedback from the statistical community through surveys and workshops.
+The activities that will craft this plan includes auditing the two pilot projects, understanding how related OSEs work, and gathering feedback from the statistical community through surveys, informal meetings, and two-day workshops.

 ###